waterjugs/SYN-Seed-Script/README.md

 -Change the option "LAUNCHER=" from `steam` to `epic`

-Save the file, it should now look like this:
+-Save the file, it should now look like this:

 ![epic](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Config%20File%20Epic.png)

 ## Optional - Put Your Computer to Sleep After Seeding

-Go to the install directory should be "C:\users\\*youruserprofile*\hll-seq-seed"
+-Go to the install directory should be "C:\users\\*youruserprofile*\hll-seq-seed"

-Find the script.bat file.
+-Find the script.bat file.

-Right Click the file and select "edit in Notepad"
+-Right Click the file and select "edit in Notepad"

-Go to the end of the file
+-Go to the end of the file

-Delete the letters "REM" and the space.
+-Delete the letters "REM" and the space.

 It should now read like this: